Home » MCAT Score: How is the MCAT Scored?

 The four sections of the MCAT are Biological and Biochemical Foundations of Living Systems, Chemical and Physical Foundations of Biological Systems, Psychological, Social, and Biological Foundations of Behavior, and Critical Analysis and Reasoning Skills (CARS).
 The Chemistry, Biology, and Psychology/Sociology sections of the MCAT each consist of 59 questions in 95-minute sections.
 The CARS section is 90-minutes in length and consists of 53 questions.

 People often wonder what the number of questions correct for an MCAT score is.
-On the MCAT, the number of questions right to score well can be illustrated by this example:
+The following example illustrates how many correct answers you need to score well on the MCAT:

-On the MCAT, there is no penalty for wrong answers, so students are encouraged to put an answer down for all questions.
+• Since the MCAT does not penalize wrong answers, students should answer every question.
 The highest MCAT score one can get is a 528, which equates to a student getting a scaled score of 132 on each of the four sections.

-Since each section is equally weighted in the calculation of a final MCAT score, all topics should be equally prioritized during studying.
+• Because the final MCAT score equally weighs each section, you should prioritize all topics equally during your study sessions.
 If you’re not equally strong across all sections at first, that is totally normal.
 When you start studying for the MCAT, plan to give yourself extra time for your weaker subjects.
 Check out some of our other blog posts for tips on how to make a comprehensive MCAT study schedule and some ideas for study resources to use.
 You can also use our pre-made 3-month or 1-month MCAT study plans.

 Percentile Ranks: What They Mean, and How They Change From Year to Year

 Each MCAT score has an associated percentile from 1 to 100, recent percentile ranks valid between May 1st, 2021 and April 30th, 2022 per the AAMC are seen in the table below.
-A higher percentile is associated with a better score and is an important point of reference for admissions committees and your medical school applications.
+A better score corresponds to a higher percentile, which admissions committees and medical schools use as an important reference point.

 For example, if you score in the 90th percentile, that means on average you did better than 90% of other MCAT test takers!
-The percentiles are adjusted from year to year based on how students do on the exam on average and consider the previous three years of scoring data.
+Each year, test administrators adjust the percentiles based on average student performance over the past three years of exam data.
 These long-term changes don’t typically impact students, but it is useful to know where the percentiles come from when you get your score.

 What Is a Good MCAT Score for Your Medical School Applications?